kassette-ai/kassette-server/examples/camunda2postgres/README.md

 Kassette Camunda Agent which polls Camunda Database waiting for new historical events and submits them to the kassette-server.

 ## grafana
-Configured instance of grafana which will show simple graph analysing the Data captured from Camunda events
+Configured instance of grafana which will show simple graph analysing the Data captured from Camunda events.
+Can be accessed via http://localhost:3001